Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • blood biochemistry;

-• analysis of blood and urine for sugar;
+• blood and urine test for sugar;

 • analysis for thyroid-stimulating hormones;